12 December 2018

 20 September 1943 Home News

-New York newspaper columnist Harry Hershfeld was master of ceremonies for the rally at Duke's Park which besides the usual politicians and dignitaries - such as former U.S. Senator and Raritan native Joseph Frelinghuysen and New York Mayor Jimmie Walker - also included nightclub entertainers Danny Thomas, Maurice Rocco, and Robert Maurice, and Hollywood starlets Virginia O'Brien and Louise Allbritten.
+New York newspaper columnist Harry Hershfeld was master of ceremonies for the rally at Duke's Park, which, in addition to the usual politicians and dignitaries—such as former U.S. Senator and Raritan native Joseph Frelinghuysen and New York Mayor Jimmie Walker—also included nightclub entertainers Danny Thomas, Maurice Rocco, and Robert Maurice and Hollywood starlets Virginia O'Brien and Louise Allbritten.

 20 September 1943 Home News